 - A large population of Marsdenia viridiflora var. viridiflora (Endangered population NSW)

 - A single individual of Pultenaea parviflora (Endangered, NSW; Vulnerable Federal)

 The site is located within the Richmond Woodlands Key Biodiversity Area (KBA) which protects the critically endangered Regent Honeyeater and Swift Parrot.

-The site includes endangered Shale Sandstone Transition Forest, the endangered Dural Land Snail (Pommerhelix duralensis) the largest known population of the regionally rare wattle Acacia prominens, and a small population of Bandicoots.
+The site includes endangered Shale Sandstone Transition Forest, the endangered Dural Land Snail (Pommerhelix duralensis) the largest known population of the regionally rare wattle Acacia prominens, and a recent find of the uncommon vine Marsdenia Rostrata.